engineersCode/facultydev1/README.md

 permalink: /
 ---

-# Jupyter for Teaching and Learning
+# Computing for Teaching and Learning with Jupyter

-### A Workshop for STEM Faculty.
+### A Workshop for STEM Faculty

 **December 1–3, 2021, Washington, DC.**

 > Twenty one months after the originally planned dates of 25–27 March 2020.